IbyA/3D-Cursor-Auto-Visibility/README.md

 Also, Feel free to change the shortcut via keymap. just remember to call the operator: wm.3dcursor_autovisibility

 Also, if anyone can suggest any improvements to enhance this add on further please let me know.
-Anyways keep making Blender even more awesome guys!!😀
+Anyways keep making Blender even more awesome guys😀